viant/endly/README.md

 **Finally**
-Workflow also offer DeferTask to execute as the last workflow step in case there is an error or not for instance to clean up resource.
+Workflow also offers DeferTask to execute as the last workflow step in case there is an error or not, for instance, to clean up a resource.